Developer9719/Portfolio/README.md

 # CHANGELOG
+- November 27, 2024:

+# Things to Do
+- Make website responsive
 - Set up a admin side of website with admin only pages
     - Create a cross-platform video playlist feature here

-# Things to Do
-- Make website responsive
+- Update site to be rendered properly on all devices